Welcoming Your New Kitten to Your Home

 Another way to introduce a kitten to the other pets in your home is to swap their blankets so that they get used to each other’s scents.
-This can also be accomplished by having the pets eat on either side of a door at the same time.
-They will be separated and they will associate each other’s scent with the pleasant smell of food.
+This can also be accomplished by having the pets eat on either side of a door simultaneously.
+They will be separated, and they will associate each other’s scent with the pleasant smell of food.

 This may last several days or a couple of weeks.
 You should try these steps a couple of times per day.
-Make sure that you are monitoring all of the pets’ behaviors and reactions to ensure that they are all okay.
+Make sure you monitor all of the pets’ behaviors and reactions to ensure that they are all okay.

 In some cases, these guidelines may not work.
 This can depend on the kitten’s background or the other pets’ backgrounds, among other factors.
-If you’re dealing with a particularly difficult situation, consult a veterinarian.
+If you’re dealing with a challenging situation, consult a veterinarian.
 They can provide advice for your pets’ specific needs or conditions.